mrjoshbear/after-sundown-2e/3-characters/3-resources-and-obligations.md

 ## Resources and Obligations

 _"Whoever dies with the most will presumably have the most left when they are resurrected."_

 Characters in the realm of horror spend more time than you might think running around naked.
 That's fine and all, and meshes well with a certain kind of story.
 But much of the time, characters really do have physical objects and social connections at their disposal in addition to their personal abilities and the contents of their mind.
 In After Sundown, these resources are itemized and written down in order to formalize reserves that a character can draw upon during their adventures.
 Individual advantages that a character has are assigned a value based on their presumptive potential utility and categorized by what kind of story advantage they grant.
 Resources can be physical _things_, but they can also be more ephemeral things of value such as friendships or society's recognition of ownership.
 Characters may also have fetters that tie their hands, demands placed upon them by society either out of need or hostility.
 These are called Obligations.

 ### Resources

 _That's what I got, what you got?_

 Resources are not necessarily fungible nor are they necessarily transferable.
 While a character's Finance Resources can usually be traded away (that being most of the point), even in those cases they may instead be stocks or property rights that may be difficult to transfer quickly and/or draw attention when title is given away at all.
 Friendships can almost never be sold away, and minions are not generally happy to have the subject brought up in anything but the crudest of jests.

 Depending on the parameters of the campaign, a starting character in After Sundown is normally expected to have a 1-point Resource, a 2-point Resource, and a 3-point Resource (and no, you can't trade those all in for a 6-point Resource, but thanks for asking).
 With the MC's permission, a character can begin play with additional Resources, so long as they "pay" for these resources by taking Obligations of equal size.
-That is, a character might have an extra 3-point Science Resource (access to the FBI finger print database perhaps) but also be saddled with a 3-point Stalkers Obligation (presumably the Bureau keeping tabs on their movements).
+That is, a character might have an extra 3-point Science Resource (access to the FBI fingerprint database perhaps) but also be saddled with a 3-point Stalkers Obligation (presumably the Bureau keeping tabs on their movements).
 Players may not take two 1-point obligations to pay for a 2-point resource, nor may they take a 2-point Obligation to pay for two different 1-point Resources.

 #### Backup